Red light therapy looks simple. You turn on a panel, stand in front of it, and wait. Easy, right?

 If you've asked yourself, "Am I using red light therapy the right way?" — you're in the right place.

-Dosage equals how much light your body receives over time.
+Your exposure equals how much light your body receives over time.

 Think of sunlight.